 A couple words of caution: Different lenders will often different buydown rates.
 In our example, the lender lowered the rate a quarter of a percent (.25) per the purchase of one discount point.
 Some lenders might only reduce the interest rate an eighth of a percent (.125) for the purchase of one discount point.
 So, if you’re shopping for discount points, ask each lender what the buydown rate is.

-Builders and developers, who are, after all, sellers, often use the buydown to incentivize and induce buyers to pull the trigger on a new-home purchase.
-They offer what is known as a 3-2-1 buy-down, meaning they will reduce your monthly payment, typically on a 30-year-fixed-rate mortgage (principal and interest) by 3 percentage points below market rate the first year of your loan, 2 percentage points the second year of your loan and 1 percentage point the third year of your loan.
+Builders and developers often use the buydown to incentivize and induce buyers to pull the trigger on a new-home purchase.
+They offer what is known as a 3-2-1 buydown.
+This is a twist on the permanent mortgage buy down.
+It’s a temporary buydown, meaning the participating builder will reduce your monthly payment, typically on a 30-year-fixed-rate mortgage (principal and interest) by 3 percentage points below market rate the first year of your loan, two percentage points the second year of your loan and 1 percentage point the third year of your loan.
 From the fourth year forward, you will pay your true, unassisted rate.

 While the borrower’s payments are reduced in the early years in the 3-2-1 buydown, the payments received by the lender are the same as they would have been without the buydown.
 The shortfalls from the borrower are offset by withdrawals from an escrow account that the builder has funded.